LittleBigPlanet (2008 video game): Gameplay

 A screenshot from the Savannah level "Swinging Safari".
 Each level is designed around the basic control scheme of Sackboy.
 On top of the giraffe are score bubbles, and the brown circle on the right is an unactivated checkpoint.

 LittleBigPlanet is a physics-based platform game with an emphasis on content creation.
 The player character is Sackboy, a brown, customisable ragdoll.
 Sackboy can run, jump, grab objects made out of certain material, shift between the three layers of the game's 2.5D plane, and access the Popit, a menu where the player can use customisation tools, stickers, and objects.
 There are two game modes, each of which take the form of a celestial body: LittleBigPlanet, where the player can play levels, and MyMoon, where the player can create levels.
-Both modes can be accessed from a hub, taking the form of a cardboard ship known as the pod.
+Both modes can be accessed from a hub, taking the form of a cardboard spaceship known as the "Pod".

 The story mode of LittleBigPlanet consists of eight themed areas, each with three or four main levels.
 Hidden keys unlock bonus levels for a grand total of fifty.
 Although the story mode is in sequential order, each of the levels can be replayed.
 Each one is designed around the control scheme of Sackboy and the themes of its area.
 For example, the Metropolis levels involve navigating sewers and hopping on subways.
 Levels contain different prize bubbles, which contain items, including costumes, stickers, songs, and objects, alongside score bubbles, which when collected in a chain, can multiply the score gained.
 Each level has checkpoints, where Sackboy can respawn if he dies.
-Each checkpoint has three or, in some cases, six available uses.
+Each checkpoint has three or, in some cases, infinite available uses.
 If the last activated checkpoint runs out of uses, the level ends.
 The player can play the game with up to three other players.
 Some puzzles for finding prize bubbles in story mode require more than one player.